OmeedEn/OmeedEn/README.md

 - 👋 Hi, I’m Omeed Enshaie
 - 👀 I’m interested in developing code for the public
-- 🌱 I’m currently learning Computer Sceince at Cal State Long Beach
+- 🌱 I’m currently learning Computer Science at Cal State Long Beach
 - 💞️ I’m looking to collaborate on projects to further my knowledge and become a better software engineer
 - 📫 How to reach me (email: oenshaie@gmail.com, phone#: 949-449-3426)